jlevy/pip-build-standalone/README.md

 It uses a true (not venv) Python installation with the given pips installed, with zero absolute paths encoded in any of the Python scripts or libraries.
-So *in theory*, the resulting binary folder should be installable as at any location on a machine with compatible architecture.

 After setting this up we: